jschairb/doughboy/README.markdown

 ### Arguments

 Arguments are items that are passed to the executable.
-They might be a list of ip addresses or files.
+They might be a list of switches, ip addresses or files.

 Origin of the Name
 ------------------